Yashodeeps/boson-faucet/README.md

 # Boson Token Faucet

 A simple Next.js application that allows users to claim Boson tokens on the Aptos blockchain.
-Each address can only claim tokens once.
+Each address can only claim tokens once

 ## Features